-Criteria RM3 Rubric Considerations Plan & NI Guidance Demonstrated Project Need 0 to 15 Points RM3 Rubric 0-3 Points: Minimal or No Need Demonstrated 0 Points: The application does not describe the need for the project or fails to provide any relevant information.
+Criteria RM3 Rubric Considerations Plan & NI Guidance Demonstrated Project Need 0 to 15 Points O-3 Points: Minimal or No Need Demonstrated O Points: The application does not describe the need for the project or fails to provide any relevant information.
 1-3 Points: The application provides minimal details on the need for the project.
 The proposed project has a negligible impact on increasing non-automobile transportation, solving safety problems, or closing gaps in the transportation network.
 4-7 Points: Moderate Need Demonstrated The application describes some need for the project but lacks comprehensive details.
 The project addresses a few issues but does not provide a clear plan for significant improvements in non-automobile transportation or safety.
 The application provides a moderate level of detail on the need for the project.
 The project addresses several issues but may lack specificity or a robust implementation plan.
 8-11 Points: Significant Need Demonstrated The application describes the need for the project in detail and addresses multiple issues.
 The project has a clear plan for increasing non-automobile transportation and solving safety problems but may have some minor gaps.
 The application provides a thorough and detailed description of the need for the project.
 The project addresses most issues comprehensively and has a well-defined implementation plan.
 12-15 Points: Exceptional Need Demonstrated The application offers an extensive and detailed description of the need for the project.
-The project addresses most issues comprehensively and has a well-defined implementation plan.
-12-15 Points: Exceptional Need Demonstrated The application offers an extensive and detailed description of the need for the project.
 The project addresses all major issues and has a strong, clear implementation plan.
 The application provides an exceptional and comprehensive plan for addressing the need for the project.
-The project addresses all issues in detail, with innovative solutions and a robust implementation plan that is likely Strong responses will include: Data and evidence to support the need for the project.
+The project addresses all issues in detail, with innovative solutions and a robust implementation plan that is likely to significantly increase non-automobile transportation, solve significant safety problems, and close gaps in the transportation network.
+Strong responses will include: Data and evidence to support the need for the project.
 Clear evidence that the need for the project aligns with community needs.
-Plan & NI GuidanceProvide a detailed explanation of the challenges, safety concerns, and barriers to active transportation in your jurisdiction and how your plan or NI project aims to address these issues to increase non-auto transportation trips.Include data or case studies illustrating the need for improved active transportation options.Discuss how addressing these needs will contribute to broader community goals.
+Provide a detailed explanation of the challenges, safety concerns, and barriers to active transportation in your jurisdiction and how your plan or NI project aims to address these issues to increase non-auto transportation trips.
+Include data or case studies illustrating the need for improved active transportation options.
+Discuss how addressing these needs will contribute to broader community goals.